Professional Leadership

 Instructor

-Brynn Cook, PhD, is a legislative analyst at CalRecycle, following her work as a legislative analyst for California State Senator Lena Gonzalez.
+Brynn Cook, PhD, is a California State Senate Environmental Quality Committee Consultant.
+She formally served as legislative analyst at CalRecycle and a legislative analyst for California State Senator Lena Gonzalez.
 Brynn was a California Council of Science and Technology Science Fellow after that, she received a PhD in Ecology from the University of Virginia.
 Her dissertation focused on the impacts of air pollution on pollination, specifically the relationships among tropospheric oxidants, floral volatiles, and insect pollinators.
 She received a BA in Environmental Sciences from UC Berkeley and is a proud community college graduate of Moorpark College.

 Amy Gilson